Javi-Gallego/FSD_Proyecto1/README.md

 # -The office- Restaurant landing page :man_cook:

-Welcome to the 1st project at the GeeksHubs Academy.
+Welcome to the 1st project for the GeeksHubs Academy.
 It consists of a little web of a restaurant in which we can see their food and get in contact with them.
 The office is a real restaurant in Calicanto.

 ## Table of Contents 🗂️